Kong/docs.konghq.com/app/2.1.x/db-less-admin-api.md

     ---:| ---
     `cert` | PEM-encoded public certificate chain of the SSL key pair.
     `key` | PEM-encoded private key of the SSL key pair.
-    `tags`<br>*optional* |  An optional set of strings associated with the Certificate for grouping and filtering.
+    `tags`<br>*optional* |  An optional set of strings associated with the Certificate, for grouping and filtering.
     `snis`<br>*shorthand-attribute* |  An array of zero or more hostnames to associate with this certificate as SNIs.
 This is a sugar parameter that will, under the hood, create an SNI object and associate it with this certificate for your convenience.
-To set this attribute, the certificate must have a valid private key associated with it.
+To set this attribute this certificate must have a valid private key associated with it.

 certificate_json: |
     {